 These headphones have about 224ms of latency.
 They're about average for most Bluetooth headphones though and have slightly less latency when using aptX, but at 200ms they still won't be the ideal choice for watching movies and gaming.

-The Sony WH-1000XM3 are one of the better noise canceling headphones that we've tested so far.
+The Sony WH-1000XM3 are one of the best noise canceling headphones that we've tested so far.
 They have great customizable features, an excellent noise cancellation performance and a decently well-balanced audio reproduction that sound good with most tracks but might be a bit bass heavy for some.
 On the upside, they have a sleek new design that's a bit more comfortable than the previous models, they're easy-to-use and deliver a long-lasting battery life with a lot of customizable features via the app.
 They're one of the best headphones for music that we've reviewed so far.

 The Sony WH-1000XM3 are a better headset than the Sony WH-1000XM2 although not by much.
 The XM3 have a more comfortable over-ear fit thanks to the headband redesign and softer ear cup pads.
 They also have better noise cancellation, mostly due to their lower self-noise and a better battery life performance, with a customizable auto-off timer, and a quick charging USB type C connector.
 This makes them a bit more convenient in case you forget to charge them overnight.
 On the other hand, the XM2 now offer a better value for your money since they are now at a lower price point than the XM3.
 They also have a great noise isolation performance and a decently well-balanced sound quality that's not very different from the XM3.
 Their metal headband also feels slightly more unique than that of the Xm3 and gives them a slightly more classy look and feel.